Fix text not pasting after dictation

 Why does Flow work in Notes but not my other app?

 Some apps block clipboard access or third-party keyboard input — including Citrix, virtual desktops, banking apps, corporate apps, and password managers.
-Dictate into Notes and manually paste into the target app as a workaround.
+As a workaround, dictate into Notes and manually paste into the target app.

 Still stuck?